Popular Styles of Ceiling Fans: How to Choose the Right One for Your Home

 Metal vs. Timber vs. moulded ABS blades

-Fans with lights
+Fans with Lights

-Fans with lights are a good idea for small rooms where there is not a lot of room for other lighting.
+Fans with lights are a good option for small rooms where there is not a lot of room for other lights to be installed.
 In these situations, having ceiling lights positioned too close to a ceiling fan may cause a strobing effect as the light passes through the spinning fan blades, so the fan/light combination is a far better option in these conditions.

 Most ceiling fans & ceiling fan lights are now remote adaptable.
 If you are renovating or replacing an existing ceiling light with a fan/light combination, please be aware that your electrician will need to install extra wiring so that the fan and light can be operated separately.
-If there is no access to install additional electrical wiring (e.g. Concrete ceiling) then you will need to use a remote controlled fan to be able to operate the fan and light separately in these situations.
+If there is no access to install additional electrical wiring (e.g. a concrete ceiling) then you will need to use a remote controlled fan to be able to operate the fan and light separately in these situations.